EN DE

 Risk buffer

-Mechanically robust, but age and rust are the real enemies
+Mechanically robust engine, but age and rust demand constant attention

 Pre-Purchase Inspection Checklist